muskanbatra-dev/aws-main/Section10: ROUTE 53/1:What is DNS/Notes/Readme.md

 ## Its going to ask its local DNS server, hey do you know what example.com is

 ## Local DNS server, is usually assigned and managed by your company or assigned by your ISP dynamically

+## And if the local DNS server has never seen this query before, its first going to ask its ROOT DNS server managed by the ICANN organisation

+## Its going to say to ICANN , do you know what is example.com, the root DNS server is going to be like, i have never seen it but i know .com

+## .com is NS , so its a NS Record Name Server which has IP => 1.2.3.4

+## Now i am going to ask the TOP LEVEL DOMAIN managed by the IANA, example.com is going to be asked to this DNS server